United Artists: United Artists Media Group and United Artists Digital Studios

-United Artists Digital Studios
+On August 14, 2018, The Hollywood Reporter reported that MGM revived the brand as United Artists Digital Studios for the Stargate Origins web series as part of an attempted relaunch of its Stargate franchise which also included a dedicated streaming media platform known as Stargate Command, thus following in the footsteps of Paramount Global's CBS All Access platform (now Paramount+).

-By August 2018, MGM relaunched the United Artists brand as a digital production and distribution company aimed at creating original motion pictures, television programs, short-form content and digital series as well as building upon MGM's existing IP for distribution across digital platforms.
-Known as United Artists Digital Studios, the company's projects include mid-form original series Stargate Origins, interactive digital series #WarGames, and scripted series The Baxters (which is also the first for LightWorkers Media) and Weekend at Bernie's.
-In early October 2018, MGM and Walmart agreed to a partnership for MGM Digital to create exclusive content for Walmart's Vudu and Movies On Us service to begin showing in the first quarter 2019.
+2024–present: Revival

-By early 2020, following the end of Stargate Origins and the closure of the Stargate Command streaming service, UADS became defunct, and it was once again folded into MGM, with the UA brand name having returned to theatres the previous year, when both MGM and Annapurna Pictures' Mirror distribution joint-venture was rebranded as United Artists Releasing on February 5, 2019, 100 years to the day of United Artists' founding.
+In July 2024, it was reported that Scott Stuber was nearing a deal to revive the United Artists label under Amazon MGM Studios for the first time in over a decade.
+Amazon confirmed the news shortly after in a press release, announcing that Stuber had entered a multi-year first look deal with the company.
+Under this deal, Stuber will produce films for the newly revived banner under his own company either for a theatrical release or streaming release through Amazon Prime Video.
+Stuber will also be involved with every film released under the United Artists banner.

 Film library

-A majority of UA's post-1952 library is now owned by MGM, while the pre-1952 films (with few exceptions) were either sold to other companies such as National Telefilm Associates (now a part of the Melange Pictures holdings owned by Paramount Global, with Paramount Pictures handling their distribution) or are in the public domain.
+A majority of UA's post-1952 library is now owned by MGM, while the pre-1952 films (with few exceptions) were either sold to other companies such as National Telefilm Associates (now a part of the Melange/Republic Pictures holdings owned by Paramount Skydance, with Paramount Pictures handling their distribution) or are in the public domain.
 However, throughout the studio's history, UA acted more as a distributor than a film studio, crediting the copyright to the production company responsible.
 This explains why certain UA releases, such as High Noon (1952) and The Final Countdown (1980), are still under copyright but not owned by MGM.
 The MGM titles which UA distributed from 1973 to 1982 are now owned by Turner (under Warner Bros.).